App Flow Overhaul

 Aug 2019

-By collaborating closely with engineers and other partners, I was able to streamline business logic and simplify maintenance by consolidating seven pages into one.
+By collaborating closely with engineers, I was able to streamline business logic and simplify maintenance by consolidating 7 pages into 1.
 This workflow also created a scalable foundation that enabled other teams to later launch the app’s landing page feature.

-Additionally, the product analytics from this rollout established a more accurate data baseline to measure time-to-first-send and insights into activation patterns that impacted future product decisions.
+Additionally, the product analytics from the simplified flow launch established a more accurate data baseline to measure time-to-first-send and insights into activation patterns that impacted future product decisions and growth strategies.